 All the above mentioned data has been taken from a report on drug abuse by National Institute on Drug Abuse; National Institutes of Health; U.S. Department of Health and Human Services.
 As parents, this data is bound to make you worried and restless.
 Parenting in itself is tough.
 However, finding that your child is involved in drugs or taking care of a drug addict high schooler, on the road to recovery means that you need every help you can get.
 Trust is an important factor in recovery, although most kids are not always forthcoming about their whereabouts and friends.

-For this very reason, Family1st has come up with several GPS tracking products and highly advanced multi-function software application that can help parents monitor drug use and abuse in their young children.
-It’s important here to note that GPS tracking devices do not invade privacy, they rather help in keeping your loved ones safe, in your absence.
+For this very reason, Family1st has come up with several GPS tracking products and highly advanced multi-function software applications that can help parents monitor drug use and abuse in their young children.
+It’s important here to note that GPS car trackers for teens devices do not invade privacy, they rather help in keeping your loved ones safe, in your absence.

-Family1st offers the best and most reliable GPS tracking devices that once integrated with software application, gives you best of tracking technology.
-The application is easy to use, supports multiple device, can generate a plethora of rea-time location data, assists in creating numerous Geofences, and also allows to set criteria to generate emergency alerts.
-Our devices and services are available for free trial, and can be customised according to your needs.
-Our parental control app also offers added security in this world which mostly revolves around internet and social media.
+Family1st offers the best and most reliable GPS tracking devices and car tracker GPS that once integrated with software application, gives you best of tracking technology.
+The application is easy to use, supports multiple devices, can generate a plethora of real-time location data, assists in creating numerous Geofences, and also allows to set criteria to generate emergency alerts.
+Our devices and services are available for a free trial and can be customized according to your needs.
+Our parental control app also offers added security in this world which mostly revolves around the internet and social media.
 Through parental control apps, you can restrict the kind of videos, movies, games and music your kids listen too.
 Also, you can keep a track of their web browsing history, and their email conversations.
 Again, this is not an invasion of privacy, but a way to ensure that your kid is not being reckless with their information and privilege.

-At Family1st, our most important goal is to ensure the safety of your loved ones.
+At Family1st, our most important goal is to ensure the safety of your loved ones with a car tracking devices for teenage drivers.
 We have a dedicated customer support team, available 24*7 all around the year, ensuring that all your queries and issues are resolved promptly.

 For more information about our products and services, feel free to contact us.
 We will be happy to help!